- Each time the GRAX application boots, it connects to the GRAX Control Plane for licensing and telemetry checkins.

 - (Non-telemetry) When a GRAX instance boots for the first time, it downloads the GRAX executable from the GRAX Control Plane.

-- (Non-telemetry) Each time a user establishes a SFDC SSO or OAuth session, the GRAX Control Plane facilitates the token handling.
+- (Non-telemetry) Each time a user establishes a Salesforce SSO or OAuth session, the GRAX Control Plane facilitates the token handling.

 - (Non-telemetry) Each time the GRAX application needs to send an email, it uses the GRAX Control Plane to facilitate.

 The network considerations to allow this required functionality are simple.
 Egress to hq.grax.com (22.214.171.124) is required at all times from the application.
 Without this access, the application will not boot or run.
 This is not configurable.
 For more information about overall GRAX networking, see the GRAX Networking page.

 GRAX takes security of customer data seriously.
 As such, none of your Salesforce data ever leaves the application environment.
 A breakdown of collected data follows:

 - Names of Salesforce objects (Standard and Custom) covered by backup and archive operations.